Assessing Patients on the FAST Scale: A Guide for Nurses

 Using the FAST scale, the nurse should interview the patient and their caregiver and observe their behavior and performance.
 Based on the guidelines and examples provided by the FAST scale, the nurse should identify the highest consecutive level of disability the patient exhibits.
 The nurse should document the patient’s score on the FAST scale and compare it with previous scores to track the changes over time.

-The FAST scale is a simple and quick tool used during each office or home visit.
+The FAST scale is a quick and straightforward tool used during each office or home visit.
 However, the nurse should be aware of its limitations and challenges, such as the subjective nature of some items, the variability of the patient’s condition, and the influence of environmental factors.
 The nurse should also be respectful and empathic when communicating the results of the FAST scale to the patient and their caregiver and providing them with appropriate information and support.

 Here are some examples of patients at various stages of the FAST scale, along with some nursing interventions and recommendations: